 - 1. I, Benjamin Ngwane, do hereby make oath and say: - 2.
-I am an adult male and I live at Hostel number 52 Indwe Street, Langa, Cape Town. - 3.
+I am an adult male and I live at Number 52 Indwe Street, Langa, Cape Town. - 3.
 I am unmarried.
 I am presently unemployed. - 4.
-On Monday, 26 September 2015, at about 8 p.m.
+On Monday, 26 September 20...., at about 8 p.m.
 I was walking on my way home after visiting a friend.
-I was walking alone on the pavement past Kentucky Fried Chicken going in the direction of Hostel 52. - 5.
+I was walking alone on the pavement past Kentucky Fried Chicken, going in the direction of my home. - 5.
 A group of men crossed the road and came towards me.
 I recognised one of them.
 His name is Patrick Xegwana.
 He lives in Pele street. - 6.
-The group stopped me and Patrick Xegwana grabbed me by my shirt and asked me where I was going. - 7.
-I told them I was going home. - 8.
-Patrick Xegwana then slapped me on my left cheek with his left hand.
-One of the other men then assaulted me by punching me in the stomach and kicking me where I lay on the ground.
-He was wearing a dark blue overall which was very torn.
-He was also wearing glasses.
-I recognised this man's face although I do not know his name.
-I don't know where he lives.
-He was about 30 years old.
-I would recognise him if I saw him again. - 9.
+Patrick Xegwana slapped me on my left cheek with his left hand.
+One of the other men punched and kicked me in the stomach.
+He was wearing a torn dark blue overall and glasses.
+I recognised him but I don't know his name or where he lives.
+He was about 30 years old. - 7.
 I think there were five men altogether.
-I do not know the names of any of them except for Patrick Xegwana but I recognised all of their faces.
-I would recognise them if I saw them again. - 10.
+I do not know their names except for Patrick Xegwana but I recognise all their faces.
+I would recognise them if I saw them again. - 8.
 They were all crowding around me while I was lying on the floor being assaulted by the man in the blue overall.
 One of the men had a gun and was poking it in my side.
 I was very scared and I didn't say anything to them.
 They did not say why they were assaulting me.
-They only told me that I must not come near their area again. - 11.
-Then I blacked out and can only remember being picked up by a man called Vuyani.
-He telephoned the Langa Day Hospital for an ambulance to come and fetch me.
-I stayed there until the ambulance arrived and took me to hospital. - 12.
+They only told me that I must not come near their area again. - 9.
+Then I blacked out and can only remember somone calling for an ambulance. - 10.
 At hospital I was treated for two broken ribs, severe bruises all over my body, and my eye was bleeding.
 I had to stay in hospital for 3 days.
 My hospital card number is 5489.
-I was treated by Dr Wyngaard at the hospital. - 13.
+I was treated by Dr Wyngaard at the hospital. - 11.
 I do not know if there were any witnesses to the assault on me.
-I do not know if Vuyani witnessed the whole assault on me. - 14.
+I do not know if Vuyani witnessed the whole assault on me. - 12.
 I do not know why I was assaulted by the group.